 What does it mean to actively self-manage your health?

-When faced with a chronic health condition, such as HIV, you have a choice: You can actively manage your condition or become passive.
+When faced with a chronic health condition, such as High Blood Pressure or Osteoarthritis, you have a choice: You can actively manage your condition or become passive.

 We all might know someone who tends to be passive with their own care.
 They might isolate, stop taking part in activities they enjoy, and live a more sedentary lifestyle.